isomerpages/ura-lkywcp/resources/interviews/_posts/2021-02-01-yuriko-koike.md

 **Yuriko Koike (YK):** The focus of the Tokyo Metropolitan Government (TMG) is on containing and reducing the spread of infection while keeping the economy and social activities ticking, with the support of the people.

-There is an expression derived from Japanese martial arts—“心 (Shin), 技 (Gi) and 体 (Tai)”, or “Mind, Skill and Body”.
+There is an expression derived from Japanese martial arts — '心 (Shin), 技 (Gi) and 体 (Tai)', or 'Mind, Skill and Body'.
 I always consider this philosophy when making policies.

-“Shin” or “Mind” refers to the consciousness of people.
+'Shin' or 'Mind' refers to the consciousness of people.
 The high social consciousness of Japanese people has received positive recognition overseas.
 I believe the high level of public health awareness has played a significant role in Tokyo’s success in containing the coronavirus crisis.

 Of course, every culture has its own customs.
 In Japan, we take off our shoes at home, have special toilet seats with warm water to wash, and wear masks, among other norms.
 Indeed, mask-wearing goes all the way back to the 1918 flu pandemic.
 It has been jokingly said that only bank robbers and 7 Japanese people put masks on.
 However, mask-wearing has now become an international necessity.

-“Gi” or “Skill” refers to the ability to disseminate information using technology.
+'Gi' or 'Skill' refers to the ability to disseminate information using technology.

 TMG launched a COVID-19 Information website at an early stage to deliver the latest information.
 This website has made its source code openly available and, as a result, more than 50 local governments across the country have launched their own websites using our source code.
 I have also been using YouTube to deliver live updates regularly in Japanese and English so that people can get accurate information in a timely manner.
 Since November, I have provided detailed information in simple Japanese, Nepali, Tagalog and other languages, to cater for foreign residents.